Divisions over the Ukraine war cause a rift at EU-LatAm summit that was supposed to be a love-in

-BRUSSELS (AP) — High anxiety set in on the closing day of a summit between European Union and Latin American leaders that was supposed to be a love-in but turned into a diplomatic fracas over the war in Ukraine.
+BRUSSELS (AP) — High anxiety dominated the closing day of a summit between European Union and Latin American leaders that was supposed to be a love-in but turned into a diplomatic fracas over the war in Ukraine.

-Ambassadors worked through much of the night and into Tuesday morning to find even the blandest text to condemn Russia for its invasion of Ukraine, with talks hung up over the reservations of some Central and South American nations such as Cuba, Venezuela and Nicaragua, which was running the toughest opposition at the summit.
+Ambassadors worked through much of the night and into Tuesday afternoon to find even the blandest text to condemn Russia for its invasion of Ukraine, with talks hung up over the reservations of key holdout Nicaragua, which was running the toughest opposition throughout the summit.

 “It would be a shame that we are not able to say that there is Russian aggression in Ukraine.
 It’s a fact.
 And I’m not here to rewrite history,” an exasperated Luxembourg Prime Minister Xavier Bettel said.

+Joint statements traditionally issued at the end of such summits were being reconstructed with options for a footnote showing that Nicaragua objected or a simple text from the co-chair for both sides.
+Either of those would dampen a summit that was supposed to be a warm blanket of words and commitments between trusted partners from each side of the Atlantic.

-Irish Prime Minister Leo Varadkar pushed it even further.
-"Sometimes it’s better to have no conclusions at all than to have language that doesn’t mean anything,” he said.
+Irish Prime Minister Leo Varadkar said that "sometimes it’s better to have no conclusions at all than to have language that doesn’t mean anything.”

 More than one EU leader suspected that Moscow was involved in sowing division.
 “Don’t be seduced by Russian propaganda.
 Russia is not a victim -– it is the aggressor,” Lithuanian President Gitanas Nausada said.